 Solar Pool heating: $5.00 per estimated therm displaced

 It depends on your home's location and what type of panels you're installing.
-With the winter months in California being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.
+With the winter months in California being very mild, you have significant leeway to install your panels, though they won't hit peak performance until summer arrives.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
 Hermosa Beach has extremely high daily sunlight levels, so you could recoup your investment in as little as 9.2 years per 5 kW of rated capacity.

-The type of solar panels you have will have specific maintenance steps to follow.
+The specific types of maintenance you need will depend on the type of panels you're using.
 Regardless of type, you should clean your panels regularly and inspect them for damage.
-Full-service solar contractors in the Hermosa Beach area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.
+Full-service solar contractors in the Hermosa Beach area offer multipoint maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.